AmitSegal26/SPAProject/README.md

 ## Profile Page

 At the profile page you can edit your information! name, email, phone number, address, even your password (requires another step to edit - press the "edit password" button and you are good to go).

+## Cart Page (BONUS)

+As you will see, at the navbar you have a link to the cart page, there you can see the pictures you have added to your cart.
+Unfortunately, due to technical problems (no server found) you cannot yet purchase them completely.
+But don't you worry, once we finish establishing the web site you will be able to purchase the pictures and get your own GalleryPic!
+You can add the pictures to your cart at the home page using the 'gallery' and the 'list' displays.
+If you wish to remove some of the items out of the cart, press the 'remove' button.

 ## About Page